TosbackCgusBridge-Bot/CGUs-versions/Bestbuy/Privacy Policy.md

 Interest-Based Advertising

-To learn more about interest-based advertising, visit www.aboutads.info.
+Learn more about interest-based advertising.
 You can opt out of interest-based advertising from third party providers who follow the Digital Advertising Alliance's Self-Regulatory Principles for Online Behavioral Advertising at www.aboutads.info/choices.

 Protecting Children's Privacy